rkoron007/docker/readings/heroku_guide.md

 application you are trying to push up but we'll be covering your basic Heroku flow in this reading.

-**TL;DR:** We do not use `docker-compose` when pushing to Heroku.
+**Important:** We do not use `docker-compose` when pushing to Heroku.
 You will be pushing images straight up to the container registry.
 Then using Heroku `dyno`s to run your images.

 If you've previously pushed your project to Heroku the first thing decision you'll have to make is whether you'd like to create a new Heroku project or